-Solution 2 – Download latest drivers and install them in compatibility mode
+Solution 2 – Download the latest drivers and install them in compatibility mode

 a.
 Install drivers manually

-- Go to the SADES website and download latest Windows 8.1 drivers.
+- Go to the SADES website and download the latest Windows 8.1 drivers.

 - Go to the Compatibility tab and check the option Run this program in compatibility mode for and select Windows 8 from the list of operating systems.